tracking-exposed/pornhub.tracking.exposed/content/criticalA.md

 og_title: "Pornhub critical insights: they are the one obsessed by sugar daddies"
 og_type: "website"
 og_image: "http://pornhub.tracking.exposed/images/pov.jpg"
-og_url: "/critcalA"
+og_url: "/critcala"
 og_description: "this is a description and we'll play to rebuild it"
 ---

 # The algorithm and the amateur exploitation

+{{<pocrit
+    leftId="homepage--stats"
-Pornhub mix a dynamic of a pseudo-social network, where independent content producer meets buyers.
-People connects attracted by social and sexual dynamics, but in the homepage you'll but their attention get split in three chunks: Pornography dying industry (37%), Algoritmic experiment (25%), Verified models (37%).
+    lefttitle="— We argue by giving platform to independent creator, they harvest watcher attention to sell their own products, let's see how much" rightcontent="People connects attracted by social and sexual dynamics, but in the homepage you'll but their attention get split in three chunks: Pornography dying industry (37%), Algoritmic experiment (25%), Verified models (37%)." textstyle="font-size:2em"
+>}}

+### Pornhub mixes the dynamic of a pseudo-social network, where independent content producer meets buyers; The reason why they give so much attention to the new verified amateurs, is because they are their best attractors.

 _Verified Models_ it is a metric they love to report and count, as long as it goes high, becuase is meant to let you belive* the platform is healthy.